Bin flats plan says councillor

 Cllr Steve Tierney also believes that given the forthcoming £200,000 pedestrianisation of the town centre, parking, too, would be an issue.

-His comments follow a bid by Hughes Electrical to convert the first and second floors of their empty shop.
+His comments follow a bid to convert the first and second floor of the store recently sold by Hughes Electrical.

-Hughes has re-located to Horsefair and are also looking for new tenants for the ground floor shop.
+Hughes have re-located to 6a Horsefair and the shop was sold to South Ventures Property who have submitted the application.

-“I do not see how car parking / bin collection is going to work for four new flats,” says Cllr Tierney.
+In an earlier version of this story, we stated that the application had been made by Hughes Electrical.
+This is incorrect and we apologise unreservedly to Hughes Electrical for our error.

 You may also want to watch: